Ceterai/Ceterai.github.io/MyEnternia/Wiki/Crystal-Poisoned/README.md

 # Crystal-Poisoned

 Decreases your electric and poison resistance by 15%.
-Alta:

 <details markdown="1"><summary>Applied by following items: (Expand 8 items)</summary>